Research Opportunities in the Applied Technology CenterTM (ATC)

 - Research Assistantship: Student typically will be assigned up to 20 of hours of research and ATC project work per week over 12 months.

-- Tuition Scholarship: Student takes a maximum of two classes (six credits) per academic quarter (including summers), leading to the M.S. degree in two to three years.
+- Tuition Scholarship: Student takes a maximum of two classes (six credits) per academic semester (including summers), not to exceed six classes (20 credits) per academic year, leading to the M.S. degree in two to three years.
 Tuition will be waived in proportion to the fraction of full-time employment for courses needed for the degree, providing they meet graduate degree program requirements.
 Each tuition scholarship award will be made based on a student’s academic record, potential to succeed in the program and related work experience.

 No other (outside) employment is allowed.
 During the course the work on various projects, students may be exposed to confidential information.
 It is of critical importance that the confidential information remains confidential during and after completion of the work.
 As a condition of employment, students are required to sign a non-disclosure agreement (NDA).
 To be eligible for the research assistantship, applicants must be enrolled as graduate students at MSOE by virtue of course work or continuous enrollment.
 No teaching or classroom-related work will normally be expected of research assistants.
 Occasionally, a graduate student will assist in running a laboratory.